Current Taproot Teachers (click the name to go directly to that teacher's bio)

 Where are you from?
 Hickory, North Carolina

-Tell about your family: Husband Todd, Kids Quenton (14) and Parker (11), Dog Echo
+Tell about your family: Husband Todd, sons Quenton and Parker, dog Echo

 What other cool things do you have going on in your life?
 My dog, Echo, is a therapy dog.
 I enjoy taking her on visits and just watching her make people smile.
 I also spend a lot of time with my kids.
 And I love to go mountain biking, cross country skiing, and trail running every chance I can.